Top Palawan politicians capture key posts ahead of province’s planned split

 Vice Governor Victorino Dennis Socrates of Partido Pagbabago ng Palawan (PPP) was also reelected to a 3rd term, with an overwhelming lead against Mariano Parangue Sr of PDDS.

-In the congressional races, two lawmakers were reelected while the 3rd one was replaced by a relative.
+In the congressional races, one lawmaker was reelected while the other two were replaced by relatives.

 First district Representative Franz Josef George Alvarez of the National Unity Party (NUP) ran unopposed.
 He will be serving his 3rd and final term in Congress.

-In the 3rd district, reelectionist Representative Gil Acosta Jr (PPP) fended off ex-congressman Douglas Hagedorn (PDDS), whom he first defeated in 2016.
-This will be Acosta's second term.
+In the 3rd district, Representative Gil Acosta Jr (PPP) fended off ex-congressman Douglas Hagedorn (PDDS), whom his father and outgoing representative Gil Acosta* defeated in 2016.

 Meanwhile, lawyer Cyrille Abueg (PPP) defeated independent candidates Iko Ong and Magnolia May San Jose in the 2nd district by a wide margin.
 Abueg replaced her brother, outgoing lawmaker Frederick Abueg, who withdrew from the race.
 They are children of former congressman Alfredo Abueg Jr.